Community Emergency Response Team Citizens’ Police, Fire and Courts Academy Neighborhood Watch

 There are many ways to learn more about and get involved with Ann Arbor safety services.

 Community Emergency Response Team

-The Community Emergency Response Team (CERT) program (PDF).pdf educates the team members about disaster preparedness and what kind of hazards may impact our community.
+The Community Emergency Response Team (CERT) program (PDF).pdf (PDF) educates the team members about disaster preparedness and what kind of hazards may impact our community.
 The CERT course trains citizens in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.

 Using the training learned in the classroom and during exercises, CERT members can assist others in their neighborhood or workplace following an event when professional responders are not immediately available to help.

 CERT members are also used to support local emergency response agencies by taking a more active role in emergency preparedness projects in their community.

 - Complete all the requirements for the training courses.